mrjones2014/smart-splits.nvim/README.md

   ignored_buftypes = { 'NvimTree' },
   -- the default number of lines/columns to resize by at a time default_amount = 3,
-  -- whether to wrap to opposite side when cursor is at an edge -- e.g. by default, moving left at the left edge will jump -- to the rightmost window, and vice versa, same for up/down.
+  -- Desired behavior when your cursor is at an edge and you -- are moving towards that same edge:
+  -- 'wrap' => Wrap to opposite side
+  -- 'split' => Create a new split in the desired direction -- 'stop' => Do nothing
-  -- NOTE: `wrap_at_edge = false` is not supported on Kitty terminal -- multiplexer, as there is no way to determine layout via the CLI wrap_at_edge = true,
+  -- NOTE: `at_edge = 'wrap'` is not supported on Kitty terminal -- multiplexer, as there is no way to determine layout via the CLI at_edge = 'wrap',
   -- when moving cursor between splits left or right, -- place the cursor on the same row of the *screen* -- regardless of line numbers.
 False by default.